 John Drury OAM

 Co-founder of the La Trobe Society, John Drury is its Treasurer.
 He is a consultant designer to the museums showcase industry.
 He has a life-long love of history, and wrote Charles Joseph La Trobe: the Making of a Statue (2010).
-His biography of Berthe Mouchette, founder of the Alliance Française in Australia, is currently being prepared for publication.
+His biography, Two French Sisters in Australia 1881-1922: Berthe Mouchette and Marie Lion, artists and teachers, was published in 2021.

 Helen Armstrong is a retired librarian who worked in various roles at The University of Melbourne Library, followed thereafter by guiding at heritage properties – including Government House and La Trobe’s Cottage.
 She has developed a deep interest in Victoria’s early history, particularly in the life and times of Charles Joseph La Trobe.

 Susan Priestley is a freelance historian whose eleven commissioned histories embrace aspects of places, people and institutions in Victoria.
 In 2011 she published a biography of the charismatic Henrietta Dugdale.
 Her ongoing interest is the study of past lives and the evolution of identity – personal, collective and national.
 She is a founding member and former Vice-President of the La Trobe Society, and a Fellow and former President of the Royal Historical Society of Victoria.

 John Botham, picture editing